Home | Volume 49 | Article number 87

 Study site/setting: the study was carried out, between October 2020 and May 2022, in selected DOTS centres in Ibadan, Oyo State (Figure 1), Southwestern Nigeria.
 The five health facilities selected for this study are distributed within the city.
 These DOTs centres are the major health facilities that handle TB cases in Oyo State (with an estimated population of about 6 million) [11].
 Thus, they serve as the hub of TB care in the city of Ibadan and witness an appreciable level of patient visits daily.

 Informed consent: verbal consent was obtained from each intending participant, after careful explanation of the study protocol.
-Those who agreed to participate in the study were recruited into the study and given a sputum cup to produce their sputum, while those who disagreed were excluded from the study.
+Those who agreed to participate in the study were recruited and given a sputum cup to produce their sputum, while those who disagreed were excluded from the study.

 Operational definitions